pcashman21/feral-cat-census/README.md

 Once the images have been moved into the ImageDataGenerator file structure, I ran the `SelectUsableImages.ipynb` notebook.
 This takes a pre-trained VGG model without its top layers, adds new classification layers, trains it on the `usable` and `unusable` images passed by the ImageDataGenerator, gets the classification and confusion matrices, and saves the model at `My Drive/Cat images/models/select_usable_images.keras`.

-It then loads the saved model and does a prediction on a selected image.
+It then loads the saved model and does a prediction on a selected (transformed) image.